GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 - This release includes the functionalities to generate reaction rules
 - This release includes the functionalities to predict, analyze and visualize metabolites.
-- This release NOT includes yet the functionalities to find microorganism and enzymes.
-Sorry!
+- This release includes some functionalities to find microorganism.
+However, the options to analyze enzymes and their fucntionalities are still under testing.

 ## Disclaimer